A subdural hematoma is a collection of blood between the covering of the brain (dura) and the surface of the brain.

 When to Contact a Medical Professional

 A subdural hematoma is a medical emergency.
-Call 911 or your local emergency number, or go to an emergency room after a head injury.
+Call 911 or the local emergency number, or go to an emergency room after a head injury.
 Do not delay.

 Spinal injuries often occur with head injuries, so try to keep the person's neck still if you must move them before help arrives.